 - Salt and pepper, to taste

-- Crusty bread or croutons (optional, for serving)
+- Crusty bread or croutons, for serving (optional)

 How To Make Gordon Ramsay White Onion Soup

-- Caramelize the Onions: In a large pot, heat the butter and olive oil over medium heat.
-Add the sliced onions and cook for 20-25 minutes, stirring occasionally, until they turn soft, golden brown, and slightly jammy.
-Slow cooking enhances their natural sweetness—don’t rush this step!
+- Caramelize the onions: In a large pot or Dutch oven, heat the butter and olive oil over medium-low heat.
+Add the thinly sliced onions and cook slowly for 20–25 minutes, stirring occasionally, until they are deeply golden, soft, and have a jammy consistency.

-- Sauté the Garlic: Stir in the minced garlic and cook for 2-3 minutes until fragrant.
-Be careful not to brown it too much, as this can make the soup bitter.
+- Sauté the garlic: Stir in the minced garlic and cook for another 2–3 minutes until it becomes fragrant.
+Be careful not to let it burn.

-- Serve and Garnish: Ladle the soup into bowls and top with fresh chives and parsley.
-Serve with crusty bread or croutons for extra texture.
+- Garnish and serve: Ladle the hot soup into bowls.
+Top with fresh chopped chives and parsley, and serve immediately with crusty bread or croutons on the side.

 Recipe Tips